 I still believe it is at the top, if not at the very top, of the human virtues.

 I’d love to see bold HR and OD people, and consultants, and managers, redefine the entire employee competence system by linking the abilities and competencies to virtues, to character.
 Leadership redefined from the perspective of character, would be a great contribution to all human capital approaches, which need a bit of fresh thinking.
-I really believe that, in this area, fresh means going back to basics and bring character back.
+I really believe that, in this area, fresh means going back to basics and bringing back character.

-And generosity, may be one of these ‘learned virtues’ that organizations could easily model and scale.
+And generosity, may be one of those ‘learned virtues’ that organizations could easily model and scale.